 4. Possible side effects

 Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Tell your doctor immediately if you experience any of the following serious side effects: Uncommon: may affect up to 1 in 100 people
+Tell your doctor immediately if you experience any of the following uncommon side effects (may affect up to 1 in 100 people):